 For persons who never develop symptoms, isolation and other precautions can be discontinued 10 days after the date of their first positive RT-PCR test for SARS-CoV-2 RNA.“Center for Disease Control (CDC)

-Al Brooks’s earlier special reports on the Covid-19 pandemic:
+Al Brooks’s earlier special report on the Covid-19 pandemic: